Kale (+ broccoli, cauliflower, cabbage, etc)

 Why: They prevent many forms of cancer.
 And they make everything taste yummy!

 How: Onions and garlic form the base of almost any soup or sauce made in my kitchen.

-Why: Way healthier than regular potatoes, sweet potatoes are rich in beta-carotene, the precursor to vitamin A, which supports a healthy immune system.
+Why: Sweet potatoes are rich in beta-carotene, the precursor to vitamin A, which supports a healthy immune system.

 How: Thinly sliced, they are delicious for dipping!
-Mashed with garlic and coconut oil, they make a healthier mashed potato side dish.
+Mashed with garlic and coconut oil never gets old.
 Cut into cubes they lend a hearty texture to soup and stir-fry.

 How: Bean salad.
 Stir-fry.
 Black bean dip.
-Beside my eggs instead of toast.
+Beside my eggs instead.

 Why: A healthier way to treat a sweet tooth, they contain Magnesium and Calcium.

 How: Add 2-3 to a green smoothie to mask any bitterness.
 Combined with nuts in a food processor to make a yummy sticky crust for pies and tarts.
 Keep a few on hand for emergency snacking.
 Watch out for the large pits!